 By the end of this session you will have installed your first service - Redis - from the DC/OS Universe repository.
 Redis is a key-value store, which you will use for persisting data in this tutorial.

-You can use any of the following methods to check that redis is running:
+redisis running.
+You can use any of the following methods:

-- By looking at the GUI: The Redis task should be displayed in the Service Health tab along with the health status.
+- By looking at the web interface: The Redis task should be displayed in the Service Health tab along with the health status.

 - By looking at all DC/OS tasks with the

 dcos taskcommand.
-This command will show us all running DC/OS tasks (i.e. Mesos tasks).
+This command will show us all running DC/OS tasks (such as Mesos tasks).

 - By looking at all Marathon apps:

 dcos marathon app list.
 This command will show us all running Marathon apps.
 Since services are started via Marathon, you should see Redis here as well.
-Note that the health status (i.e. 1/1) is also shown here.
+Note that the health status (such as 1/1) is also shown here.

 - By looking at the Redis log:

 dcos task log redis.
 This command will show us the logs (